yliapis/blog/_posts/2018-1-14-The-Kalman-Filter.md

 # The Kalman Filter

 How is the Kalman filter related to all of this?
-When we make the assumption that the distribution is *Gaussian*.
+When we make the assumption that the distribution is *Gaussian* (DOUBLE CHECK).

 ### Notation